StefanaAndreeva/samle-project-repo/ARCHITECTURE - Copy.md

 ### Library
 * a set of files packaged together that is consumed by apps
-* similar to node modules or nuget packages, can be published to NPM or bundled with a deployed application as-is
+* similar to node modules or nuget packages, can be published to NPM or bundled with a deployed application as-is (pushable libraries)
 * libraries are either "app-specific" (used only by a particular app) or shared (shared things can be app specific and completely shared generic functionality)
 * libraries are organized by scope (app-specific or shared) and type in the libs directory
 * a typical Nx workspace contains only four (4) types of libs: feature, data-access, ui, and util